At a glance

 Goods: when sold and proceeds gifted

 A charity, or its trading subsidiary may act as a sales agent on behalf of an individual donor.
-The proceeds of any sale received may then be potentially Gift Aided
+The proceeds of such a sale received by the charity or its associate may then be Gift Aided to the charity.
+The seller must write and notify the donor to advise them of the sales proceeds.

 - Legal or beneficial title to the goods to be sold never passes to the charity, it (or a trading subsidiary) sells the goods as a selling agent, on behalf of the donor.

-- The donor may complete a Gift Aid declaration before the charity markets the goods, but this is ineffective unless the charity follows the next step and maintains a full audit trail.
+- The donor must complete a Gift Aid declaration before the charity markets the goods, if the charity does not already hold one on their behalf.

 - A copy of any written agreement made with the owner in order to sell the goods on their behalf.

-- Documentation that the owner has been notified of the sale proceeds, and that they have been given the opportunity to receive all of the net proceeds.
+- Documentation that the owner has either been notified of the sale proceeds, and that they have been given the opportunity to receive all of the net proceeds (Standard Method) or has made an agreement under Method A or B.

 - The Gift Aid declaration, together with the donor's name and address.